wp-plugins/zedity/readme.txt

 A: There are 20+ audio and video services supported as a premium feature in [Zedity Premium](http://zedity.com/plugin/wp).

 **Q: Can I see any live content created with Zedity?**
 A: Sure.
 At the moment we share some live examples on our [Zedity Facebook page](https://www.facebook.com/Zedity).

-Contact us if you'd like to share your Zedity site too.
+**Q: Is there any tutorial about Zedity?**
+A: Yes, here is a YouTube channel where you can find some useful [Zedity Tutorials](http://www.youtube.com/user/ZedityTutorials).

 == Screenshots ==